 You can doodle, sketch and draw as much as you want on any random piece of paper or even an old newspaper lying around and still get good results.
 Not so much for watercolors.

 Even if you are using the best watercolor paint in the world, if you apply it on some random scrap of paper laying around you will quickly see that the water will simply wrinkle the paper and the ink won’t dry well properly.

-Regardless if you an absolute beginner or a professional, everyone needs special paper when working with watercolors.
+Regardless if you an absolute beginner or a professional, everyone is should use the best paper for watercolor painting.

 Criteria Of Paper For Watercolor Painting